 Many have been urging Ukraine to meet Russia in the middle.
 They claim that Ukraine should sue for peace for its own benefit, sparing its population from the horrors of war and the world from nuclear annihilation.
 To advocate for these arguments is not only to grossly misunderstand the war, but to actively promote Russian propaganda.

 Elon Musk learned it the hard way.
-Recently he published a proposal for a “Ukraine-Russia Peace” to his Twitter page, containing the four following points: 1) A rerun of “elections” in the annexed regions under UN supervision; 2) “Crimea formally part of Russia, as it has been since 1783 (until Khrushchev’s mistake)”; 3) an assurance of water supply to Crimea from Ukraine; and 4) Ukraine remains neutral.
+Recently for a “Ukraine-Russia Peace” to his Twitter page, containing the four following points: 1) A rerun of “elections” in the annexed regions under UN supervision; 2) “Crimea formally part of Russia, as it has been since 1783 (until Khrushchev’s mistake)”; 3) an assurance of water supply to Crimea from Ukraine; and 4) Ukraine remains neutral.
 He was polling his audience of almost 110 million whether they thought it was a good idea.

-The move by Musk has not surprised everyone.
-The Hill found in court documents released on September 27th that Musk sees RT as having “a lot of bullshit, but some good points too.”
+The move by Musk has not surprised everyone. in court documents released on September 27th that Musk sees RT as having “a lot of bullshit, but some good points too.”
 Though Musk’s peace plan received a thumping rejection of 59.1 percent, it is still too close for comfort and it hints at the pervasiveness of pro-Russian narratives.

 Though pushing for Ukraine and Russia to compromise might seem like the more magnanimous position to take, as it avoids further bloodshed and global economic damage, it is in practice an acknowledgement that Russia had a legitimate right to invade and impose itself on its neighbor.